International Coffee Organization

-The International Coffee Organization (ICO) was set up in 1963 in London, under the auspices of the United Nations (UN) due to the economic importance of coffee.
-It administers the International Coffee Agreement (ICA), an important instrument for development cooperation.
+The International Coffee Organization (ICO) was set up in 1963 in London under the auspices of the United Nations (UN) due to the economic importance of coffee.
+It administers the International Coffee Agreement (ICA) which is an important instrument for development cooperation.

-It was a result of the five-year International Coffee Agreement signed in 1962 at the UN in New York City and renegotiated in 1968, 1976, 1983, 1994 and 2007 at the ICO in London.
+The ICO was a result of the five-year International Coffee Agreement (ICA) signed in 1962 at the UN in New York City.
+The ICA was renegotiated in 1968, 1976, 1983, 1994, and 2007 at the ICO in London.
+The ICA administers a quota system to stabilize fluctuating coffee prices across the world between coffee producing and consuming countries.